IliaEre/go-product-service/readme.md

 ---

 TODO list:
-1) refactoring main service and remove db layer
-2) tests
+1) tests

 ---

 ### AWS XRAY
 0) I must add your credential for AWS XRAY [intstuction](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials) and I higly recommend using new IAM role and user
+2) Add role for DymanoDb
+3) SNS role

 ## 1.1) you can start app with Docker: